ckeuss/Bike_store/README.md

 - SQL

 ### References
-I used the following article by Craig Dickson to learn about connecting python to SQL and built a database.
+I used the following article by Craig Dickson to learn about connecting python to SQL and building a database.
 https://www.freecodecamp.org/news/connect-python-with-sql/

 ### Data Analysis